-During a Colorado summer, we rely on a few important things – sunscreen, a hat, and at home, our air conditioning unit.
+During a Colorado summer, we rely on a few essential things – sunscreen, a hat, and at home, our air conditioning unit.

-An air conditioner can make life comfortable when temperatures climb… but how do you know when you can no longer rely on your AC system and it is time to “kick it to the curb”?
+An air conditioner can make life comfortable when temperatures climb… however, how do you know when you can no longer rely on your AC system, and it is time to “kick it to the curb”?
 Maybe you’ve noticed it doesn’t seem to cool or run as efficiently as it used to.
 Like all appliances, your air conditioner won’t last forever, although you will get a good life out of a well-maintained system.
-While it depends on your unit, the climate you live in and how often you use it, a regularly serviced air conditioner will last much longer than one that is not.
+A regularly serviced air conditioner will last much longer than one that is not.

 Even a well-maintained air conditioner of a certain age might run into problems.
 So we’ve prepared a list of the top 7 telltale signs that indicate you need to kick your air conditioner to the curb.

 1. Unit is blowing hot or cold air which is inconsistent to temperature settings

 One of the most common problems in an older air conditioning unit is that it just doesn’t cool or heat.
 It may still produce normal air levels, but the air isn’t coming out cold or hot as per its settings.
 From time to time during regular use, you may experience some warm air in a cool environment.
 However, if your unit stops producing cold air entirely, it’s time to investigate and vice versa for heating.
 It may mean low refrigerant levels.
 However, warm air production, when set for cooling, can indicate a severe problem such as a damaged compressor.